 Learn About Your Family History

 The first precautionary step to limit your risk of developing an addiction to drugs and/or alcohol is to learn about your family history.
 Families often like to keep family members’ substance use issues quiet, even within the family.
 You may have even been told as a child not to talk about a parent’s drinking or erratic behavior.
 While the impulse behind this secrecy is to protect the family, it often causes more harm than good.
-Having awareness around a family history of substance abuse is just as important as knowing if heart disease or diabetes runs in your family.
+Having awareness of a family history of substance abuse is just as important as knowing if heart disease or diabetes runs in your family.
 Addiction is genetically inclined and some family members may be at risk without even knowing it.
 Support yourself and your future by asking questions about your family’s history with addiction.

 Limit Your Drinking and Drug Use

 Limiting your drinking and drug use is another sensible precaution.
 Just how much you limit it depends on your circumstances.
 If both your parents have an alcohol use disorder, it’s probably better to avoid alcohol altogether.
 Opting for moderation due to the knowledge of a tendency towards heavier drinking in your extended family is probably a smart course to take.
 Above all, remember that addiction is genetic.
 Therefore, if it is present anywhere in your family history, you are at a greater risk of developing an addiction yourself.
-Be responsible with your consumption.
+Be responsible for your consumption.